Blue-Rocket/BlueRocketFuelApp/README.md

 Localization Support
 ------
-Blue Rocket Fuel provides a unique for localizing your UI directly in the Main.storyboard.
-Simply place and organize all your localizable strings in "**strings.json**" JSON file included in the App project folder.
+Blue Rocket Fuel provides a unique method for localizing your UI directly in the Main.storyboard.
+Simply place and organize all your localizable strings in "**strings.json**" JSON file included in the project.
 Then reference those strings in your button titles, navigation item titles, label text, and other UI elements by enclosing the string's JSON object path in curly brackets ({}).

 See, for example, the view controller provided for the About view.
 Notice it references three strings for the navigation bar title ("{about.tile}"), the label that displays the app name ("{about.name}"), and the label that displays the app description ("{about.text}").
 You will find each of these already included in the strings.json file.